 FINAL DIAGNOSIS

-SCLC with brain metastases
+SCLC with brain metastases.

 TREATMENT

 On March 2, 2023, the patient visited our hospital for treatment, and we comprehensively assessed the physical fitness, age, body surface area (weight, 60 kg; height, 168 cm; body surface area 1.67 m2), and previous treatments (Figure 2).
 Accordingly, the patient started chemotherapy comprising irinotecan (120 mg, intravenous infusion on days 1 and 8) combined with bevacizumab (5 mg/kg, intravenous infusion on day 1), which was repeated every 3 wk.
 After the second cycle of chemotherapy, dizziness and headache disappeared, and lower limb mobility improved further.
 The Pro-GRP (pg/mL) serum concentration immediately declined following the initiation of therapy (Figure 3), and a head MRI in other hospitals showed that the intracranial metastases were smaller than before (Figure 1C and D).
 Notably, the patient had almost no bone marrow suppression or diarrhea; therefore, chemotherapy was initiated on the 8th day of the 8th cycle as maintenance therapy.